-and toothbrushes and justify it by giving one reason.
+toothbrushes and justify it by giving one reason.

-- 18. 'Though branding adds to the cost, it provides several advantages to the consumers'.
-In the light of the statement, state any three advantages of branding to customers.
+- 18. 'Packaging has acquired great significance in the marketing of goods.'
+In the light of this statement state any three functions of packaging.
 [3] - 19.
-State the steps in the organising process.

-- 20. Distinguish between 'Delegation' and 'Decentralisation' on the basis of the following: - i.
-Purpose; - ii.
-Scope; - iii.
-Status; and - iv.
-Nature. - [4] - 21.
 What is meant by a 'long-term investment decision'?
 State any three factors which affect the long term investment decisions.
+[4] - 20.
+State the steps in the organising process.

-[4] - 22.
-Explain any four points of importance of consumer protection from the point of view of business.
-[4] - 23.
-Describe any five reasons which clarify that management is gaining importance day-byday.
-[5] - 24.
+- 21. Explain the any four points of importance of 'Consumer Protection' from the point of view of business.
+[4]

+- 22. Distinguish between 'Formal and Informal Organisation' on the basis of

+- i.
+Meaning;

+- ii.
+Authority;

+- iii.
+Flow of communication

+23. Explain any five features of management.

+- 24. Nishant, the director of a garments company, is planning to manufacture bags for the utilization of waste material from one of his garment units.
+He has decided that this manufacturing unit will be set-up in a rural area of Orissa where people have very few job-opportunities and labour is available at very low rates.
+He has also thought of giving equal opportunities to men and women.
+For this he wants four different heads for Sales, Account, Purchase and Production.
+He gives an advertisement and shortlists ten candidates per post after conducting different selection-tests. - i.
+Identify and state the next three steps for choosing the best candidate out of the candidates short-listed. - ii.
+Also identify two values which Nishant wants to communicate to the society by setting up this manufacturing unit.
+[5] - 25.
 The court passed an order that all schools must have water purifier for the school children as: - i.
 Society in general is more concerned about quality of life; - ii.
 Innovative techniques are being developed to manufacture water purifier at competitive rates; - iii.
 Incomes are rising and children at home are also drinking purified water.
 The Government is also showing positive attitude towards the water purifier business.
-Identify the different dimensions of business environment by quoting from the above details.
-[5] - 25.
-Nishant, the director of a garments company, is planning to manufacture bags for the utilization of waste material from one of his garment units.
-He has decided that this manufacturing unit will be set-up in a rural area of Orissa where people have very few jobopportunities and labour is available at very low rates.
-He has also thought of giving equal opportunities to men and women.
-For this he wants four different heads for Sales, Account, Purchase and Production.
-He gives an advertisement and shortlists ten candidates per post after conducting different selection-tests. - i.
-Identify and state the next three steps for choosing the best candidate out of the candidates short-listed. - ii.
-Also identify two values which Nishant wants to communicate to the society by setting up this manufacturing unit.
+Identify the different dimensions of business environment by quoting from the above details. - 26.
+Explain any five points which highlight the importance of 'controlling' function in management.
 [5]

-26. 'Planning and Controlling are inseparable twins of management.'
-How?
-[5] 27.
-'The barriers to effective communication exist in all organisations to a greater or degree.'
-State any six measures to overcome these barriers.OR lesser 'The Supervisor performs a very important role in an organisation by performing mufunctions.'
-State any six such functions. ıltiple [6] 28.
+27. Explain the concept of personal selling and any four qualities of a good salesman.
+Explain any four factors which affect the determination of the price of a product [6] 28.
+The barriers to effective communication exist in all organisations to a greater or lesser degree.'
+State any six measures to overcome these barriers.
+'The Supervisor performs a very important role in an organisation by performing multiple functions.'
+State any six such functions.
+[6] 29.
 What is meant by 'Dividend Decision'?
-Explain any four factors which affect the decision of a company.
+Explain any four factors which affect the dividend decision of a company.
 OR What is meant by 'Financial Planning'?
-Explain any five points which highlig importance. ht its [6] 29.
+Explain any five points which highlight its importance.
+[6] 30.
 Explain any four functions of stock exchange.
 OR Explain the following money market instruments: a.
 Call Money b.
 Treasury Bill and c.
 Commercial Paper d.
-Certificate of Deposit [6] 30.
-Explain the concept of personal selling and any four qualities of a good salesman.
-OR Explain any four factors which affect the determination of the price of a product [6]
+Certificate of Deposit [6]